 6. Promotional Sales

-Buy one, get one (BOGO) discounts like these are used to entice consumers to support businesses across any industry.
+Buy one, get one (BOGO) discounts like these are used to entice consumers to support businesses across any industry and are a key part of the 7 P’s of marketing.
 While there are no direct marketing costs associated with lowering the price of goods and services by your customer, be strategic when using promotional discounts.
 Over-reliance on this method can ultimately harm profits, even with good sales numbers.